Balance Your Choices

 A typical shrimp pasta Alfredo in your local eatery can have huge portions and 73 grams of artery-clogging saturated fat.
 Diabetes makes heart disease more likely, so doctors advise limiting saturated fat to about 15 grams per day for a 2,000-calorie diet.

 The Count: 369 calories, 48 g carbs

 Low-fat shrimp and juicy, ripe tomatoes make this pasta dish a winner for everyone.
 Feta cheese has a tangy flavor with one-third less fat than hard cheese.
-Try pasta that is 50% to 100% whole grain to add the benefits of fiber: better blood sugar control and more satisfaction with fewer calories.
+Try pasta that is made of 50% to 100% whole grain to add the benefits of fiber: better blood sugar control and more satisfaction.

 Worse Bet: Tuna Sandwich Meal

 The Count: 1,050 calories, 183 g carbs